← All Articles

 Request recent presentation titles and abstracts from the past six months.
 Compare them to older content available online.
 Speakers who recycle the same "Introduction to Machine Learning" or "AI in the Workplace" presentations without updates are essentially teaching history, not current reality.

-According to Forrester's 2024 Technology Speaker Effectiveness Report, audiences rate AI presentations as "outdated" when speakers spend more than 15% of their time on pre-2023 examples.
-The best AI speakers weave in developments from the past quarter, discuss emerging models like Claude or Gemini, and address current challenges like AI governance and responsible deployment.
+We consistently hear from event planners that audiences rate AI presentations as "outdated" when speakers spend significant time on pre-2023 examples without connecting them to current developments.
+The best AI speakers weave in developments from the past quarter, discuss how models like Claude and Gemini compare to earlier systems, and address current challenges like AI governance and responsible deployment.

 3. They Can't Provide Recent, High-Quality Video Evidence